slsa-framework/slsa/docs/get-started.md

 ---
 title: Get started
 layout: standard
-hero_text: If you’re looking to jump straight in and try SLSA, here’s a quick start guide for the steps to take to reach the different SLSA levels.
 ---

+If you're looking to jump straight in and try SLSA, here's a quick start guide for the steps to take to reach the different SLSA levels.

 ## Choosing your SLSA level